 The problem

-Conventional XRD residual stress measurements are pushed to the limit when the material has a large grain size or lots of texture.
+Conventional X-ray diffraction (XRD) residual stress measurements are pushed to the limit when the material has a large grain size or lots of texture.
 Results can be improved by using time consuming tilt and rotation oscillations to get a more averaged set of peak data for a given tilt angle.
 A customer needed a more efficient solution for measuring residual stress on a magnesium sample with challenging diffraction peak results.

 The testing method